 Environmental and health issues prevail on trade agreements.

-For years, under Prana Sustainable Water, basis water and wastewater (containing key data) interdependency stress-tests, we alerted decision makers and have pushed to correlate trade finance for goods bought or sold years ahead of productions with wastewater infrastructures finance to reduce risks and costs such as the current crisis we are facing.
+Under Prana Sustainable Water and the WasteWater Exchange basis water and wastewater interdependency stress-tests, we alerted decision makers and have pushed to correlate trade finance for goods bought or sold years ahead of productions with wastewater infrastructures finance to reduce risks and costs such as the current crisis we are facing.

 Consumers can pay or commit to off-take some services or goods for forward deliveries.